List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud: This is one of the most common scams.
+Kilometers Rollback: This is one of the most prevalent scams.
 Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
-Always cross-reference the odometer reading with service records, the car’s overall wear (pedals, steering, seats), and use an OBD2 scanner to check the ECU’s stored mileage.
+Always cross-check the odometer reading with the car’s service history records and vehicle information available on the Parivahan app.
+Heavily worn brake pedals and steering wheels on a low-km car are dead giveaways.

 Seller’s Guide — How to Maximize Your Tata Curvv Resale